Ossi05/Ossi05/README.md

 # 💫 About Me:
 🔭 I’m currently working on improving my skills in Python and exploring various Python libraries and frameworks.
-I'm also working on some personal Python projects.<br>👯 I’m looking to collaborate on any interesting Python projects related to data analysis, machine learning, or web development.
-I'm open to collaborating with developers of all skill levels.<br>🌱 I’m currently learning more Python<br>💬 Ask me about anything related to Python programming, data analysis, machine learning, or web development.<br>⚡ Fun fact I am very good at python.
+I'm also working on some personal Python projects.<br>

+👯 I’m looking to collaborate on any interesting Python projects related to data analysis, machine learning, or web development.
+I'm open to collaborating with developers of all skill levels.<br>

+🌱 I’m currently learning more Python<br>💬 Ask me about anything related to Python programming, data analysis, machine learning, or web development.<br>

+⚡ Fun fact I am good at python.

 # 💻 Tech Stack: